Asian-American midterm stories to watch on Election Day

-Election Day could be history-making for Asian Americans, with chances to elect the first Korean-American person to Congress in 20 years, the first Korean-American woman ever to Congress, and the first Filipino-American woman ever to Congress all on the ballot.
+Election Day could be history-making for Asian Americans, with the chance to elect the first Korean-American person to Congress in 20 years, and the first Korean-American woman and the first Filipino-American woman ever to Congress.

 Researchers expect the voting bloc to double by 2040, and Asian-American voters could end up swinging 27 congressional races this year, according to AAPI Data, a research program at the University of California, Riverside.